29-Year-Old Third Baseman – Washington Nationals

 Chris Nelson Contract Information:

-Signed a minor league contract with the Phillies in November of 2014.
+Signed a minor league contract with the Nationals in June of 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Nelson – simply subscribe now.

 |Jul.
 31||@NYM||Did not play.|